Urgency and scarcity.

 Building urgency on ecommerce product page technique no. 1: Offer same-day or next-day delivery for orders made before a certain time!
 Click To Tweet

 Graham Charlton of Clickz Global said,

 Retailers should never underestimate the “want it now” mentality.
 If customers know that they will receive goods quickly when they order, they’ll keep coming back.

 Listen about this technique in our very first video about building urgency on ecommerce product pages by guaranteeing delivery date for orders made before a certain time:

 One of the reasons that sales events work so well is because they evoke powerful feelings of scarcity.
-Customers are drawn by the prospect of a cheap deal, but they also understand that stock is limited and that demand will be high.
+Customers are drawn by the prospect of a cheap deal, but they also understand that stock is limited or soon to be discontinued and that demand will be high.
 Anybody who has ever seen the queues outside high street stores on the morning of a sale can attest to this fact.

-The mistake most ecommerce retailers make is not including sale information on product pages.
+The ecommerce development mistake most ecommerce retailers make is not including sale information on product pages.
 You should always highlight discount information, like coupon codes, alongside the price.
-You can further build urgency by including the sale end date.
+You can further build product page urgency by including the sale end date.